The critical conditions for success

 • Situations when mandatory upfront involvement should take place

-It should include detailed guidelines around the type of VAT planning and whether this is allowed according the company’s tax policy.
-These guidelines should be approved by senior management and may include issues such as the likelihood of tax administration to challenge and litigate the potential change to the group’s VAT risk profile and key reputational risk issues.
-This may also cover documented planning evaluation and acceptance criteria, planning implementation review processes and an ongoing planning review and monitoring processes.
+It should include detailed guidelines around the type of VAT planning and whether this is allowed according to the company’s tax policy.
+These guidelines should be approved by senior management.
+They may include issues such as the likelihood of tax administration to challenge and litigate the potential change to the group’s VAT risk profile and key reputational risk issues.
+This may also cover documented planning evaluation and acceptance criteria, planning implementation review processes, and ongoing planning review and monitoring processes.

 Mandatory involvement upfront

-The tax policy should contain as well a description of situations when it will be mandatory to involve indirect tax department upfront (e.g., stakeholders such as Legal, IT, HR, Internal Audit, Procurement, Business, Finance).
+The tax policy should also describe situations when it will be mandatory to involve indirect tax departments upfront (e.g., stakeholders such as Legal, IT, HR, Internal Audit, Procurement, Business, Finance).

 The following transactions will always exceed a company's VAT risk appetite: